MileHacker Logo

 Area Concern Prevention

 Historic Center Petty crime, especially at night.
-Exercise extra vigilance, refrain from walking alone after dark in less-trafficked alleys.
+Exercise extra vigilance, avoid walking alone after dark in less-trafficked alleys.

 Public Transport/Terminals Pickpocketing in crowded areas.
 Heightened awareness.
 Watch belongings closely.
 Use reputable transport.